|Best beginner snowshoes||Franklin Sports Arctic Trails Adult Snowshoes||Check Price||

 Taking a hike through deep snow is super fun, but it does require special gear: namely, snowshoes.
 Snowshoes are designed to distribute the wearer’s weight over a larger area evenly, so the foot does not completely sink; they also help you avoid getting stuck or fatigued.
 Snowshoes may not be necessary on tightly packed snow or super-popular trails, but they are great for trudging through uncharted territories and fresh snowfall.
 They’re durable, reliable, and relatively easy to use—though they will take some getting used to for first-timers.
 Snowshoeing is an excellent form of exercise, and appropriate for varying ability levels and intensity-seekers.
+And if you want to stay super-toasty while you adventure through snow-laden trails, check out our roundups of the best snow boots, heated socks, heated insoles, winter gloves, and even winter hats.

 It’s important to pick a pair of snowshoes that fit all your needs on the trail.
 Here’s what to consider before buying snowshoes so you can keep your head above water—frozen water, that is.